 Semi-Private Transportation Services for the Elderly

 Given the growing need for services to transport elderly citizens who do not have serious medical needs but still need extra assistance getting around town, public transportation is looking to the private sector to ease the burden.
-There are many quasi-private organizations that do not charge much for rides but that operate only during limited hours.
+There are many quasi-private organizations that do not charge much for rides but only operate during limited hours.
 Sometimes they work in conjunction with the paratransit system.
 Because private organizations partially run these arrangements, the specific details of these systems differ vastly between cities.
 Usually, these providers offer services that are similar to the paratransit systems, but their eligibility requirements are less strict and their service capabilities are more limited.

 Other highly valuable resources that senior citizens should look to for their transportation needs are local senior and social service centers.
 These organizations frequently arrange group trips to places like grocery stores, libraries and medical facilities.
 Although they don’t provide the same flexibility as paratransit and public systems, they can eliminate a significant amount of hassle.
 If a senior is willing to go to the grocery store on a fixed day at a fixed hour (for example, Wednesday mornings at 10:00), then they can go with a group of peers in an environment that is sensitive to their individual needs.